-Both of the prospective events require the bandstand field of the park, and also a small section of the internal park carriageway which runs between Finsbury and Hornsey Wood Tavern Gates.
+The prospective event requires the bandstand field of the park, and also a small section of the internal park carriageway which runs between Finsbury and Hornsey Wood Tavern Gates.
 This is to accommodate attendee numbers of up to 14,999 as specified under their Premises Licence conditions.
+Although the event organiser has submitted a park hire application for 12,500 attendees.

-The total area used for these two weekends of events equates to 12% of the Park.
-The remaining 88% of the Park remains open and accessible to the public at all times.
+The total area used for these two weekends of events equates to 11% of the Park.
+The remaining 89% of the Park remains open and accessible to the public at all times.